retsoced/sprockets/README.md

 ### Thanks

 Thank you to for using this theme.
 I put a lot of time and work into and I hop you like it.
 If you have any issues or would to request features, feeel free to create a new [issue](https://github.com/retsoced/sprockets/issues) here in this repo.

+### Image copyright and usage

+The images used in this theme are all Copyrighted to Darryll DeCoster and not licensed to be used outside of demonstartive purposes for theme development and presentation.
+If yopu would like to use any of the images in the final site, please contact me directly to request permission and discuss payment options and amounts.

 ### License
 The files contained in this project are released under the MIT License.
 You can find a copy of this license in LICENSE.md file.